Durant, Nets plan to move forward together instead of trade | Times Leader

 Click here to subscribe today or Login.

-NEW YORK (AP) — Kevin Durant and the Brooklyn Nets are staying together.
+NEW YORK — Kevin Durant and the Brooklyn Nets are staying together.

 A trade request that jolted the franchise and dominated NBA headlines has been removed.
 The Nets will return next season with their All-Star forward in uniform — and with their championship hopes intact.

-The Nets said Tuesday that the team’s leadership met a day earlier with Durant and business partner Rich Kleiman in Los Angeles and “agreed to move forward with our partnership,” .
+The Nets said Tuesday that the team’s leadership met a day earlier with Durant and business partner Rich Kleiman in Los Angeles and “agreed to move forward with our partnership,” general manager Sean Marks said in a statement.

 Marks attended the meeting along with coach Steve Nash and owners Joe and Clara Wu Tsai.